This information is part of the Colgate University catalog, 2020–21.

 Students are required to defend their thesis.
 The defense will normally take place during the last week of classes in the spring semester.
 This involves a formal presentation of the thesis.
 The entire department of educational studies faculty will attend the defense and provide input to the Honors Seminar professor and the faculty adviser.

-The designation of 'honors," "high honors," or "neither" will be determined by the Honors Seminar professor and the faculty adviser.
+The designation of 'honors," "high honors," or neither will be determined by the Honors Seminar professor, the faculty adviser, and any assigned reader.

 The Teacher Preparation Program

 The preparation of teachers is an all-university responsibility, generally directed by the Department of Educational Studies.
 The program encompasses liberal studies in education as well as studies and experiences designed to develop teaching effectiveness and professional leadership.
 The emphasis is on developing the student's ability to relate knowledge and theory to skillful teaching in the interest of promoting greater social justice and environmental sustainability.
-Colgate's undergraduate adolescence and childhood certification programs and the Master of Arts in Teaching (MAT) adolescence programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years from May 7, 2014 until May 7, 2021.
+Colgate's undergraduate adolescence and childhood certification programs and the Master of Arts in Teaching (MAT) childhood and adolescence programs are curently accredited through the Teacher Education Accreditation Council.
+Colgate University is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP) with an anticipated Quality Assurance Review in Spring 2022.

-There are three ways to become a certified public school teacher through the Teacher Preparation Program at Colgate.
+There are four ways to become a certified public school teacher through the Teacher Preparation Program at Colgate.
 The first is the undergraduate teacher education program, which can be completed in the four-year undergraduate period and certifies successful candidates in childhood education (grades 1–6).
 The second is the undergraduate teacher education program, which can be completed in the four-year undergraduate period and certifies successful candidates in secondary education (grades 7–12 in Biology, Chemistry, Earth Science, English, Mathematics, Physics, or Social Studies).
-And the third is through Colgate's MAT program.
-The MAT program certifies only at the secondary education level.
+The third and fourth pathways are through Colgate's MAT program in both childhood education and adolescent education.

 Successful completion of all requirements in all certification programs leads to recommendation for New York State initial teacher certification.